-1. Set a minimum distance between stopped vehicles (for a vehicle or all of them).
+|Safety conditions:||- Set a minimum distance between stopped vehicles (for a single vehicle or for all vehicles).
 This will affect the minimum moving distance.

-3. Reset traffic lights.
+- Reset traffic lights.

-1. Enable/Disable collisions between a vehicle and a specific actor.
+|Collision managing:||- Enable/Disable collisions between a vehicle and a specific actor.

-3. Make a vehicle ignore all the walkers.
+- Make a vehicle ignore all walkers.

-1. Force a lane change disregarding possible collisions.
+|Lane changes:||- Force a lane change, ignoring possible collisions.

-2. Enable/Disable lane changes for a vehicle.
+- Enable/Disable lane changes for a vehicle.